5im-0n/sshenc.sh/README.md

 bash script to encrypt data using a users ssh public key.

 > If you received a message from someone that was encrypted with this script, you can
-> just use openssl to decrypt it, without the need to download this script:
+> decrypt it with your ssh private key using the following command:

 ```
-(openssl base64 -d | openssl rsautl -decrypt -inkey ~/.ssh/id_rsa) < file-containing-the-encrypted-text.txt
+./sshencdec.sh -s ~/.ssh/id_rsa < file-containing-the-encrypted-text.txt
 ```

 ## examples